 7.Fats and oils: 2 to 3 servings a day

 DASH diet limits the total amount of fat to be less than 30 % of daily calories from the fat.
-As an increase in the amount of fat can cause various health issues like heart disease, diabetes, and obesity.
+An increase in the amount of fat can cause various health issues like heart disease, diabetes, and obesity.

 The diet includes one serving include 1 teaspoon soft margarine, 1 tablespoon mayonnaise or 2 tablespoons salad dressing.